 Learn moreHow it began: outdoor learning for inner growth

-The initial goal for Olive Academies (OA) Foundation was to raise funds to deliver a specialist residential enrichment programme for all OA students to participate in.
+The initial goal for Olive Academies (OA) Foundation was to raise funds to deliver specialist residential enrichment programmes for all OA students to participate in.

 - build resilience